5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 Although adding any of the missing parts listed below may improve performance, they can only be regarded as a refinement.
 They are not a necessity for getting your Hackintosh to work, except for `PMCR` which may be a requirement for Z390 Chipsets.
 Browse through the folders above to find out which you may need.

-### Preparations
+### Obtaining ACPI Tables
-In order to add/apply any of the Devices/Patches, it is necessary to research your machine's ACPI - more specifically, the `DSDT`.
-To obtain a copy of the DSDT, it is necessary to dump it from your system's ACPI Table.
+In order to add/apply any of the Patches, it is necessary to research your machine's ACPI - more specifically, the `DSDT`.
+To obtain a copy of the `DSDT`, it is necessary to dump it from your system's ACPI Table.
 There are a few options to do this.

-#### Obtaining ACPI Tables
 **Requirements**: FAT32 formatted USB flash drive (for Clover/OpenCore) and one of the following methods to dump your system's ACPI tables:

 - Using **Clover** (easiest and fastest way): Clover can dump ACPI tables without a working config within seconds.